metashot/prok-quality/README.md

   bacteria (`.bac`) and archea (`.arc`) models;
 - `drep`: original data tables, figures and log of drep.

-## A note on MIMAG/MISAG standards
+## MIMAG/MISAG standards
 Following MIMAG/MISAG standards, you can classify a prokaryotic genome as **high-quality draft** when:
 - its completeness is >90%;
 - its contamination is <5%;
 - 23S, 16S, and 5S rRNA genes can be predicted;